carlghx/SingleStone/README.md

 LiteDB assumes the existence of a C:\Temp folder.
 The NUnit class uses C:\Temp\NUnitUseOnly.db and the Web application uses C:\Temp\Api.db

-RestApi - This was created using the Visual Studio Web Api template, with some modifications.
+RestApi - This was created using the Visual Studio Web Api template.
 The relevant API calls are in Controllers/ContactsController.

 Testing on the front end was done using Postman with the following: https://localhost:44345/contacts/1